epomatti/az-iotedge-troubleshooting/README.md

 ### 7 - Upload Edge config

+This will upload the required files to the EdgeGateway:

 ```
 bash scripts/uploadEdgeConfig.sh
 ```

 ### 8 - Run the config in the EdgeGateway

+Connect to the EdgeGateway and complete the configuration:

 ```sh
 # Run via SSH